-Ultrasound imaging of Guyon’s canal is a new imaging technique under investigation.
-As physiatrists become more comfortable with utilizing ultrasound in their clinical practice, it can be used as a readily available, safe, relatively inexpensive method to evaluate for signs of nerve compression and/or space-occupying lesions in Guyon’s canal.
-Sonographically guided injections may be an option for improved accuracy.
+Ultrasound imaging of Guyon’s canal is a new imaging technique under investigation.11 As physiatrists become more comfortable with utilizing ultrasound in their clinical practice, it can be used as a readily available, safe, relatively inexpensive method to evaluate for signs of nerve compression and/or space-occupying lesions in Guyon’s canal.
+Sonographically-guided injections may be an option for improved accuracy.

-- Stewart JD.
-Focal Peripheral Neuropathies.
-4th Edition.
-West Vancouver, Canada: JBJ Publishing; 2010.
+- Stewart, J., Focal Peripheral Neuropathies.
+2010 West Vancouver, Canada: JBJ Publishing.